GenerallyHelpfulSoftware/SVGgh/README.md

 There are undoubtably bugs but I've used this library in all 8 apps I have in the App Store without issue so it is reasonably stable.
 Also, I would not label this a high performance renderer although I've never had cause to complain about it in the way I use it.

 The included library assumes ARC style memory management.
-It's also been arbitrarily set to support iOS 7 and up.
-I've moved to using newer code annotations such as *nullable* so it requires a recent version of Xcode to compile.
+It's also been set to support iOS 9 and up.
+I've moved to using code annotations such as *nullable* so it requires a recent version of Xcode to compile.
 Supports both traditional and module based framework includes.

 Originally, this was distributed as a static library, but that is not a modern way to use it.
 So the enclosed project will build a framework, and most developers will probably find the use of **CocoaPods** more enjoyable.
 Requires CocoaPods 0.39 or above.